mchorse/reads/content/emoticons-changelog.md

 **Compatible** with McLib **2.2** and optionally with Blockbuster **2.1.2** and Metamorph **1.2.5**.
 It doesn't mean that future versions of McLib, Blockbuster and Metamorph would be incompatible, but older versions are most likely incompatible.

 * Added Simple+ model type that is similar to Simple model type, but has these nice sharp corners
-* Changed layout of morph to work similarly to Chameleon mod's
+* Changed layout of morph to work similarly to Chameleon mod's morph editor
 * Fixed NPE crash during camera editor playback synchronization
 * Fixed custom emotes not working on dedicated server (reported by N3w_Err0r)